pickyourtrail_logo

 9. Grosvenor Museum

-The Grosvenor Museum has collected all kinds of captivating curiosities in the last 130 years in a Renaissance designed building from 1886.
-The name derives from the 1st Duke of Westminster, Hugh Grosvenor, who in the 1980s raised more than a third of the donations.
-Within the exhibition, you can find the largest selection of works by the English aquarist Louise Rayner of the 19th century, Roman-born stelae and a group of six woodwind instrument designer Peter Bressan from the 17th and 18th centuries.
+The Grosvenor Museum has collected all kinds of captivating curiosities in the last 130 years in a Renaissance-designed building from 1886.
+Within the exhibition, you can find the largest selection of works by the English aquarist Louise Rayner and a group of six woodwind instrument designers, Peter Bressan.

-In addition, the museum has useful galleries documenting the region’s natural history, including reconstructions of period homes over the years, including their original decoration, furnishings, drawings including kitchen utensils.
+In addition, the museum has useful galleries documenting the region’s natural history, including reconstructions of period homes over the years, including their original decoration, furnishings, and drawings, including kitchen utensils.
 The list of best things to do in Chester won’t be complete without the Grosvenor Museum.

 10. Roman Amphitheatre